Featured

 At the end of the day this gain was all lost.

-When you have to shell out like $1,000 for one contract to make a 25% return for the effort and risk it is not worth it.
+When you have to shell out like $1,000 for one contract to make a 25% return, it's is not worth the effort and the risk.
 It's better to trade options on stocks like Caterpillar, Boeing and Walmart in lower price ranges.
 They can be equally rewarding without such large upfront costs.

 Comments